Inflatable rescue boat: Overview

 IRBs are made of rubber and consist of four inflatable tubes - two side tubes, a bow tube and a keelson tube.
 This specific feature coupled with the obvious fact that they are used in the water, has coined the term "rubber duck" or simply "duck" to describe an IRB.
 Typically the rubber is coloured a shade of red termed 'Rescue Red' although a particular make of craft manufactured by Arancia come in a shade of orange.

 They have a rigid floor piece and a rigid transom for fitting an outboard motor (usually 25 hp).
 UK versions are equipped with 30hp Outboard 4-Stroke, with a Prop Deflector fitted to protect swimmers and the engine from rocks.

 This motor is capable of providing a maximum drive speed of between 25–30 knots on flat water.
 2-Stroke fuel is stored in a flexible fuel bladder and is secured by 4 clips to the floor in the bow.
 An IRB is crewed by two people - an IRB Operator/Driver and an IRB Crewperson.
 The Operator sits on the lower half of the port side pontoon where they operate the outboard motor to control the boat.
 They have a single foot strap to help them stay in the boat.
 Their left hand can hold on to a strap on the port side pontoon and their right hand operates the outboard motor by means of a tiller arm and throttle.
 The Crewperson sits on the upper half of the starboard side pontoon.
 A handle is attached by a rope to the nose of the boat for them to hold with their left hand, while their right hand may hold a strap attached to the starboard pontoon.
 They balance the boat and allow it to go over large waves before they break without flipping.
 They also assist when going through a breaking wave, commonly referred to as "punching-through".
-As of 2011 only one foot strap is available for a crew member.
+As of 2026 only one foot strap per crew member is required, but two is common to accommodate body size variations and ease of carrying passengers.

 IRB after "punching-through" a wave at West Beach, South Australia.